All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 For course descriptions not found in the UC San Diego General Catalog 2020–21, please contact the department for more information.

 ETHN 1.
 Introduction to Ethnic Studies: Land and Labor (4)

 This course examines key historical events and debates in the field that center around land and labor, including disputes about territory and natural resources, slavery and other forms of unfree labor, labor migration and recruitment, and US and transnational borders.
 Students may not receive credit for both ETHN 1A and ETHN 1.

-1A.
-Introduction to Ethnic Studies: Population Histories of the United States (4)
+ETHN 2.
+Introduction to Ethnic Studies: Circulations of Difference (4)

 This course introduces students to key issues in Asian American lives, with emphasis on the global historical context of migration; changing ethnic and racial consciousness; economic, social, and political status; cultural production; and family and gender relations.

-The Freshman Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
-Freshman seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
-Enrollment is limited to fifteen to twenty students, with preference given to entering freshmen.
+The First-year Student Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
+First-year student seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
+Enrollment is limited to fifteen to twenty students, with preference given to entering first-year students.

 Prerequisites: upper-division standing or consent of instructor.